pointOfive/chat130/STA130F24_LEC01_Sep09.md

 # pokeaman.query("HP > 120 and Legendary == True")
 ```

-> There's probably not time, but if there is... we could review/demo the pokemon data set a little bit more
-    - with more complex *chaining* `df.dropna.groupby('col1')...`
+> There's probably not time, but if there is... we could review/demo the pokemon data set a little bit more, with more complex *chaining* like `df.dropna().groupby('col1').describe()`?

 ```python